subinacls/Filibuster/README.md

         The server is threaded, bound to a single port and listens on all interfaces meaning all attempted communications on the IP stack will be redirected to the server and it will answer the attempted communication if specific criteria are meet.
-If these conditions are not fulfilled the server will append any relieved data to a Contaminated file which can be used as an Honeypot of sorts.
+If these conditions are not fulfilled the server will append any received data to a Contaminated file which can be used as an Honeypot of sorts.

         No information about the scanning results are logged onto the server with one exception,the Contamination log file which will not retain any information about the client and their egress rules.